Casio AS-L Calculator

 The Display Subsystem

-The AS-L operates much the same as the Casio 121-A. Addition and subtraction operate adding-machine style, with each number entered and followed by [=+] to add the number to the accumulator, or [=-] to subtract.
+The AS-L operates much the same as the earlier horizontal form-factor calculators.
+Addition and subtraction operate adding-machine style, with each number entered and followed by [=+] to add the number to the accumulator, or [=-] to subtract.
 Multiplication and division work as expected, with the first number entered, followed by the function key, followed by the second number, then the [=+] key is pressed to calculate the result.
 Multiplication and division can be done with a constant by pressing the function key twice after entering the constant value, for example, to calculate successive powers of two starting at 21, one would press the key, then press the [X] key twice to enter the 2 as a constant, then press the [=+] key successively to see each result in the series.
 The AS-L has a single memory register which operates as an accumulator.
 The [M+] key adds the content of the display into the memory accumulator, and the [M-] key subtracts the number in the display from the memory accumulator.
 The blue [TOTAL] key under the Nixie display panel recalls the content of the memory accumulator to the display.

 Casio AS-L Keyboard Layout

 The AS-L will overflow in multiplication or division operations in situations the would not normally be expected to cause an overflow.
-The reason for this is that one digit position is used as a counter digit during multiplication and division operations, meaning that there can only be a maximum of 11 digits in a product, and the divisor must contain less than 11 digits.
+The reason for this is that one digit position in the working register is used as a counter digit during multiplication and division operations, meaning that there can only be a maximum of 11 digits in a product, and the divisor must contain less than 11 digits.
 This restriction is noted in the user manual and marketing material published for the Casio AS-L.

 The AS-L, like the 121-A/AS-A, uses a high-quality keyboard made of magnetic reed switches.
 In addition to the main keyboard, three switches share the keyboard panel.
 These switches include the main power switch, a slide switch for selecting floating decimal or fixed decimal mode with round-off or truncation [labeled "F" (for floating decimal mode), "5/4" (for fixed decimal mode with round-off, and "CUT" (for fixed decimal mode with truncation], and another slide switch for setting the decimal point location when in fixed decimal mode.
 Fixed decimal point location can be set to 0, 1, 2, 3, 4, or 5 digits behind the decimal point.
 The keyboard connects to the main board via hand-wired connections from the switches to an edge-card connection that plugs into the left end of the main board.